Disclaimers: See Part 1

-The Amazon began to cry uncontrollably while her fist pounded on Xena's chest.
+The Amazon began to cry uncontrollably, whilst her fist pounded on Xena's chest.
 "You're lying!
 You don't mean that!
 You can't!
 You can't, Xena!"

-"I do." she replied impassively.
+"I do."
+Xena purported impassively.
 "Akemi's my real soul mate.
 I realize that now."

 "Speaking of rings.
-You've paid a large sum for this silly thing." the apathetic woman said.
+You've paid a large sum for this silly thing."
+The apathetic warrior professed.

 "Silly?"
 Gabrielle felt like she was in a nightmare.

-The Amazon couldn't believe her ears.
-In Potidaea, just a few days ago, she had haggled the merchant into selling the ring and engraving it for one hundred fifty-two dinars, instead of the three hundred he originally wanted.
-Either way, it shouldn't matter how much the band cost.
-Xena never cared about the amount of money they had, besides it was symbolic for their love and future union.
+The bard couldn't believe her ears.
+In Potidaea, just a few days ago, she had haggled the merchant into selling the ring and engraving it for one hundred fifty-two dinars, rather than the three hundred he originally wanted.
+Either way it shouldn't matter how much the band cost.
+Xena never cared about the amount of money they had.
+Besides, it was symbolic for their love and future union.

 Xena's deportment became extremely bizarre to her.
 "Xena, why are you doing this to me?
 I find nothing you say to be credible any longer."

+Xena barred out Gabrielle's pronouncement.
 "What point will that serve.
-I'm going to, Akemi.
+I'm going to Akemi.
 That's the end of it."

-"If you honestly say that you're no longer in love with me, I'll let you go, Xena."
-Gabrielle lied.
+"If you honestly say you're no longer in love with me, I'll let you go, Xena."
+Gabrielle fabricated.

-Still clutching the bard's wet face, Xena's sapphire irises locked on hers when she said.
-"I love you, Gabrielle, I told you that, but I'm not in love with you anymore.
-Guess I should tell you now that I can revive Akemi and be with the person I truly am in love with."
+Still clutching the bard's wet face, Xena's sapphire irises locked on hers when she falsely elucidated, "I love you, Gabrielle.
+I told you that, but I'm not in love with you anymore.
+Guess I should tell you now, I can revive Akemi and be with the person I truly am in love with."

-Instantly, Gabrielle peeled her face from Xena's grasp and slapped her hard across hers, wanting so badly to erase the expressionless mask she remained wearing.
-Nonetheless, Xena's facade was unfazed, so Gabrielle hit her again.
+Instantly, Gabrielle jerked her distraught mien from Xena's grasp and slapped the Warrior Princess hard across hers, wanting so badly to erase the expressionless mask she remained wearing.
+Nonetheless, Xena was unfazed, so Gabrielle hit her again.

-Gabrielle's hand was aiming to attack a fourth time, but she instead begun to caress Xena's stinging jaw.
+Gabrielle's hand was aiming to attack a fourth time, but she stopped and begun caressing Xena's stinging jaw.

 "I'm insecure of you, but I know you couldn't ever leave me.
 I sense it in my soul that you are lying to me.
 Your actions when you came in here was-"

 "A ruse."
 Xena interrupted.
-"I felt sorry for you, because of what I had to tell you and you were right.
-I was hoping to get you in bed one last time."
+"I felt sorry for you because of what I had to apprise, and you were right; I was hoping to get you in bed one last time."

-Xena picked up the Grand katana and then stood to her full stature.
-Next, the Warrior Princess hastily equipped her entire armor and weapons while Gabrielle laid where she was pushed, holding her aching wrist that nowhere near compared to the ache in her heart.
+Xena picked up the Sacred katana, rising to her full stature.
+Next, she hastily equipped her entire armor and weapons, as Gabrielle laid where she was pushed, holding her aching wrist, that nowhere near compared to the ache in her heart.

-Xena splashed some water on her face, hardly able to keep up her performance.
-Inside she was hurting for what she was doing and wanted to remit, however the dark warrior knew she had to finish the deception.
+Splashing some water on her face, Xena was hardly able to keep up the performance.
+Inside, she'd bled for what she was doing and wanted to remit.
+Notwithstanding, the dark warrior knew she had to finish the deception.

-Glancing over her shoulder at the prone bard, Xena said.
-"Get up, Gabrielle.
-You look pathetic laying there."
+Glancing over her shoulder at the prone blonde, Xena demanded, "Get up, Gabrielle.
+You look pathetic lying there."

 Gabrielle didn't respond.
-She was completely confused by her now ex-lover.
+She was completely confused by her now, ex-lover.
 The happiness she had always desired was within her reach.
-Xena and herself was bound for a settling couple, that would sooner or later find peace in their lives.
+Xena and herself were bound for a settling couple that would, sooner or later, find peace in their lives.

 So she thought.

 'It was all a dream.'
-Gabrielle introspect sadly.
+Gabrielle cogitated sadly.

 "Why?"
 Gabrielle broke her silence.
 "I should have known you were breaking off our bonding.
-I feared it, but I should've known.
-Akemi won and you will soon have what you want too.
-How am I hurting you, or causing you any discomfort by laying here where you have put me.
-So please, just go and leave me alone.
+I fretted it, but I should've known.
+Akemi won, and you will soon have what you want, too.
+How am I hurting you or causing you any discomfort by remaining here where you have put me.
+So please, just go and leave me be.
 You freed me from this relationship."

 Xena let her own jealousy play a role.
 "Well at least you're free to be with that blue armor wearing boy.
 What's his name?
 Zicalus, is it?"

-Gabrielle gazed at her.
+Gabrielle sorrowfully gazed at her.
 "I trusted you, Xena.
-You promised me that I could trust that you wouldn't hurt me.
+You promised I could trust that you wouldn't hurt me.
 You're heartless.
-Go be with that body slave whore.
+Go be with your body slave whore.
 You're both manipulative people who deserve each other."